 We consider our patents and other intellectual property rights, in the aggregate, to constitute an important asset.
 We own a portfolio of patents, trade secrets, know-how, confidential information, trademarks, copyrights and other intellectual property.
 We also license intellectual property to and from third parties.
 As of August 15, 2013, we held 124 U.S. patents and 122 international patents and had 62 U.S. patent applications pending and 91 international patent applications pending.
-We do not consider our business to be materially dependent upon any single patent, license or other intellectual property rights.
-From time to time, we might engage in litigation to enforce our patents and other intellectual property or defend against claims of alleged infringement.
+We do not consider our business to be materially dependent upon any single patent, license or other intellectual property right, or any group of related patents, licenses or other intellectual property or defend against claims of alleged infringement.
 Any of our patents, trade secrets, trademarks, copyrights and other proprietary rights could be challenged, invalidated or circumvented, or may not provide competitive advantages.
 Numerous trademarks used on or in connection with our products are also considered to be valuable assets.